InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Quantitative Interpretability Framework

 We convert $R_{i,m}$ into a binary perturbation mask using a two-stage selection that separates (i) \emph{where} the part is localized and (ii) \emph{how much} of that localized support is removed.
 Let $\Omega=\{1,\dots,H\}\times\{1,\dots,W\}$ denote pixel coordinates and let $R_{i,m}(\mathbf{u})$ be the relevance score at pixel $\mathbf{u}\in\Omega$.

-\paragraph{Stage 1: thresholded part region.} We first define the \emph{part region} by thresholding:
+\textbf{Stage 1: thresholded part region.} We first define the \emph{part region} by thresholding:

 where $\alpha\in[0,1]$ controls what is the strength of the region we are selecting (larger $\alpha$ yields a smaller, higher-confidence region). $\alpha = 1$ means that no pixels are selected to be masked, which makes sense because in a normalized part-mask, none of the pixels exceed 1.
-And conversely, for $\alpha = 0$, all the pixels exceed this threshold and thus are subject to being selected as the part-region. $p$ fraction of those selected pixels are then used to mask out the relevant part (region) in the image. \paragraph{Stage 2: top-$p$ removal within the region.} Let $\mathrm{Top}(\mathcal{S},k)$ return the subset of $\mathcal{S}$ corresponding to the $k$ largest values of $R_{i,m}(\mathbf{u})$ over $\mathbf{u}\in\mathcal{S}$.
-We then select the top-$p$ fraction \emph{within} the region:
+And conversely, for $\alpha = 0$, all the pixels exceed this threshold and thus are subject to being selected as the part-region. $p$ fraction of those selected pixels are then used to mask out the relevant part (region) in the image.